John Wolff's Web Museum

 the machine back on its feet and lift off the cover.

-the mechanism.
 Set the machine back on its internal feet.

 - Remove the cross-shaft retainer plates (metal or fibre-board)